linux-lock/bpflock/README.md

 and poisontap attacks that emulate an Ethernet device over USB to hijack network traffic.

+`usblock` supports blocking new USB devices at runtime without changing your machine configuration.

 **This is particulary useful if you do not trust the USB ports of your IoT devices or servers, and have remote access where you control when to activate or deactivate those same USB interfaces.**

-**Of course protecting machines from attackers with unlimited physicall access that allows to perform different scenarios is a lost case.**
+**Note: protecting machines from attackers that have unlimited physicall access to perform different scenarios is a lost case.**

-`usblock` supports blocking new USB devices at runtime without changing your machine configuration.

-### 4.2 Memory protections
+### 3.2 Memory protections

-#### 4.2.1 kernel image lockdown
+#### 3.2.1 kernel image lockdown

 `kimg` - kernel image implements restrictions to prevent both direct and indirect access to a running kernel image, attempting to protect against unauthorized modification.
 It combines the [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) features and other Linux Security Module hooks to protect against unauthorized modification of the kernel image.